Online Meeting Security: Don't Miss These Essential Checks

 According to a recent report, annual global costs resulting from cybercrime are expected to rise to $6T by 2021.
 To defend against these crimes, organizations will spend $1T on cyber security technologies.
 By any standard, that’s a lot of money.

 If you want to avoid being the victim of a cybercrime without having to shell out major cash, take special care to make sure the software and services that your company already uses come standard with robust security features.
 This is extra important to consider when evaluating an online meeting software.
-Just think about the scope of the intellectual property that’s transferred digitally between employees and outsiders using web conferencing software—voice messages, IMs, images and documents.
+Just think about the scope of the intellectual property that’s transferred digitally between employees and outsiders using such software for online meetings—voice messages, IMs, images and documents.
 Depending on your industry, these transfers could represent a significant amount of sensitive data.

 The ultimate meeting guide